emperorner0/emperorner0.github.io/_posts/2020-10-30-placeholder.markdown

 ---

-Data Science offer several very competent and useful frameworks for building, maintaining, and deploying Neural Networks.
-Of these many frameworks two have set themselves apart from the rest of the chaff by being flexible and easily put into a production environment.
+Data Science offers several very competent and useful frameworks for building, maintaining, and deploying Neural Networks.
+Of these many frameworks two have set themselves apart from the rest of the chaff by being flexible and easy to put into a production environment.
 These are **PyTorch** and **Tensorflow**. **PyTorch** being developed and maintained by Facebook and **Tensorflow** being developed and maintained by Google.
-These are the two most popular and widely used frameworks.
+These are the two most popular and widely used frameworks for developing **Artificial Neural Networks**.

 ### What is a Neural Network?